paulodowd/SummerSchool2022/Challenge4.md

 In this environment there are a collection of obstacles which create several small gaps.
 In this environment there is a new light source (the transparent yellow area) which your robot can use for a sense of direction.

+The code to start on this challenge is available here: <a href="https://editor.p5js.org/paulodowd_uob/sketches/HBBDVzlfS">P5.js Code</a>

 ## Getting Started

 The new `light direction sensor` on your robot works in a similar way to the suggested method of finding direction when robot following: